microsoft/reactxp/docs/docs/apis/accessibility.md

 // Indicates whether a screen reader is currently enabled. isScreenReaderEnabled(): boolean;

-// Inidicates whether the OS-level "high-contrast" setting is enabled. isHighContrastEnabled(): boolean;
+// Indicates whether the OS-level "high-contrast" setting is enabled. isHighContrastEnabled(): boolean;
 ```